Walmart 'concerned' U.S. tariffs will raise Mexican fresh produce prices

 On Thursday, Walmart U.S. Chief Executive Greg Foran told Reuters the impact from tariffs on imports from Mexico will be “significant” for Walmart.
 He declined to share additional details.

+Walmart has spent time talking to both governments and is trying to encourage things to work out “in ways we can but we don’t control that,” he added.

+The retailer also said it has so far seen no impact from trade wars on businesses in China and Mexico.
+Mexico is Walmart’s largest international market in terms of stores and revenue outside the United States.

-Reporting by Nandita Bose in Fayetteville, Arkansas; Editing by Phil Berlowitz
+Reporting by Nandita Bose in Fayetteville, Arkansas; editing by Phil Berlowitz and Tom Brown